Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

+### <a onclick="return RegisterKbClick('KB935', 'How to Use GitHub Secrets in Rapise Tests')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB935.aspx">KB935</a> How to Use GitHub Secrets in Rapise Tests

+Learn the three-step process to securely store credentials in GitHub, inject them into your CI/CD workflow as environment variables, and access them during Rapise test execution.

+### <a onclick="return RegisterKbClick('KB934', 'Redacting Image Content using Rapise and AI Tester')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB934.aspx">KB934</a> Redacting Image Content using Rapise and AI Tester

+Sometimes you may have images (e.g. an application screenshot) that need redacting (e.g. to remove private information such as PII) before they are included in a test report.
+With Rapise and its AI Tester functionality using Inflectra.ai you can easily redact such information before it's reported back to SpiraTest.

+### <a onclick="return RegisterKbClick('KB925', 'Integrating IoT hardware testing data into SpiraTest')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB925.aspx">KB925</a> Integrating IoT hardware testing data into SpiraTest

+A customer asked us "How can you use SpiraTest from Inflectra to help manage the testing of hardware systems and IoT devices that use ESP32.
+The goal would be to track sensor test results in SpiraTest instead of spreadsheets?"
+You can absolutely use SpiraTest to manage ESP32 / sensor testing and get out of spreadsheet hell.
+Think of SpiraTest as “the database + workflow” for all those rows and columns you’re currently juggling.

+### <a onclick="return RegisterKbClick('KB919', 'Rapise Global Variables Reference Guide')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB919.aspx">KB919</a> Rapise Global Variables Reference Guide

+Rapise provides a set of global variables that can be accessed in JavaScript to control test execution.
+This reference guide lists each available variable and its purpose, covering settings for playback timing, error handling, screenshots, and Spira integration. [r] - means that the variable is readonly.

 ### <a onclick="return RegisterKbClick('KB909', 'Reading Map Data in RVL')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB909.aspx">KB909</a> Reading Map Data in RVL

 This topic explains different ways of reading data from a Map in RVL.